If you experienced injuries in a West Palm Beach car accident, our experienced car accident lawyers could help you seek compensatory damages.

 - A portion of your lost wages

-A fault-based claim, however, could allow you to recover a much wider range of economic losses and expenses, such as:
+A fault-based claim, however, could allow you to recover a much more comprehensive range of economic losses and expenses, such as:

 - Past and future medical bills